 Start your quote!

-Senate Bill 957, allowing undocumented residents living in Illinois to obtain temporary visitor driver’s licenses (TVDLs), becomes law, December 3, 2013.
+Senate Bill 957, allowing undocumented residents living in Illinois to obtain temporary visitor driver’s licenses (TVDLs), became the law on December 3, 2013.

-A pilot program will begin at four state driver services facilities with a scheduled expansion at 21 other locations in January 2014.
+A pilot program will begin at four state driver services facilities with an expansion at 21 other locations that started in January 2014.
 The licenses may be used only for driving and are not considered valid forms of identification for activities such as entering a federal building, voting, buying a firearm, or boarding a plane.

 Unlike a standard driver’s license, which has a red stripe across the top and may be renewed every four years, the temporary visitor licenses have a purple stripe.
 The license is valid for a maximum of three years; no renewal options are allowed.
 Holders must reapply as a new applicant after three years, presenting all required documents for verification.

 What requirements will applicants need to obtain a TVDL?